End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Related Work

 In contrast to all previous work on 6D MagLev control, which relies on modular, expert-engineered controllers, this paper presents the first E2E neural controller for 6D MagLev.
 Our method directly maps raw Hall sensor measurements and 6D reference poses to coil-level actuation commands, entirely bypassing manual expert-engineered modules such as pose estimation.
 Although prior work has applied neural components within modular pipelines, no existing approach has learned closed-loop E2E neural control directly from interaction data for 6D MagLev.
-Although E2E control has been demonstrated in various related domains, such as quadrotor flight or plasma shaping, these systems operate at lower control frequencies, with simpler actuator structures or demand simulation environments, limiting their direct applicability to MagLev.
-By demonstrating BC from an proprietary controller on a real industrial-grade system, our approach provides a baseline for future learning-based control in complex, unstable physical domains.
+Although E2E control has been demonstrated in various related domains, such as quadrotor flight or plasma shaping, these systems operate at lower control frequencies, with simpler actuator structures, or demand simulation environments, limiting their direct applicability to MagLev.
+This work bridges the gap to industrial-grade, highly unstable domains operating at microsecond-level latencies.
+Since no open-source baselines exist for 6D MagLev, we utilize the proprietary controller as the expert.
+By demonstrating BC on an industrial-grade system, this work establishes the first foundational benchmark for learning-based control in this domain.